What to expect during recovery after regenerative treatment

 Recovery is part of the treatment

 A regenerative procedure does not end when you leave the clinic.
 The weeks that follow are when the biological work begins.
 Cells need time to adapt, tissues need time to respond, and the body needs the right conditions to make the most of what was administered.
 Understanding the recovery timeline helps patients stay calm, follow through with medical guidance, and avoid unnecessary worry over normal post-treatment responses.
+For a broader view of how we structure care from intake to follow-up, see our stem cell therapy service.

 Recovery after stem cell therapy is not dramatic in most cases.
 There is no major surgical wound, no long hospitalization.
 But there are clear phases, and each one matters.
+If you are still researching the basics of stem cell therapy, our overview covers the science behind these biological timelines.

 Day one: the first twenty-four hours